Parables Home

 Jesus Said:

-Again, the reminder that Jesus is indicating the proper way of life that those outside the New Testament Believing Church will see in you - for the sake of the Gospel.
+For us today, Jesus is indicating the proper way of life that those outside the New Testament Believing Church will see in you (the Light on the hill) - for the sake of the Gospel.
 The judgment of others is detrimental to the image of Christ and the efficient spread of the Gospel.

 This parable is introduced by one of Jesus' often used commands, "Don't judge!"
 Judgement has the quality to make you responsible for the way you judge.
 If you wish not to be judged for judging others... then "Don't judge!"
 An old Indian saying comes to mind, "Don't judge another man until you have walked a mile in his moccasins."
 God calls all of us to walk according to His calling.
 Sometimes that calls us to do things others may not agree with.
 But who are we to judge what God has called others to do?
 Let us not be guilty of the sin of the rabbinical teachers and the Pharisees - Don't judge!
 [Especially if your judging attempts to make another (or yourself) more holy than the Word of God].
 God called the prophet Hosea and commanded him to marry a harlot who already had children through her harlotry and Hosea had a son by her as well.
 If that happened in our neighborhood or church - oh, how we would talk and judge.
 But this happened at God's calling and command - for His purposes, not ours.
 It is important that each one of us do what God calls us to do, and do it faithfully, and making judgment on others is not what He has called us to do in the ministry of the presentation of the Gospel to those others.